Waterkin/stock-baselines/README.md

 <details>
   <summary>点击以展开</summary>

-  这里是隐藏的内容。

-</details>

   ### 😼 Fair Performance Review

   - 🛡**Rich Datasets**.
 BasicTS supports 14 datasets, *e.g.*, METR-LA, PeMS-Bay, PeMS04, ETT, Electricity, Exchange Rate, and Weather.
 More datasets will be added in the future.

   - ⚔️**Rich Baselines**.
 BasicTS has a wealth of built-in spatial-temporal forecasting models (*e.g.*, Spatial-Temporal GNNs) and long time-series forecasting models (*e.g.*, Transformer-based models).

+</details>

 ### 👨‍💻 Developing with BasicTS

 - 💻**Minimum Code**.
 Users only need to implement key codes such as model architecture and data pre/post-processing to build their own deep learning projects.